Westminster College Student Conduct

 - The sanctions which may possibly be imposed.

-The student will have 48 hours from the conclusion of the pre-hearing conference to indicate whether s/he prefers an administrative or Judicial Board hearing.
-The Vice President or his/her designee may (1) hear and make a decision whether the individual(s) charged in the case has violated the College’s Student Code of Conduct; or (2) refer the case to the College Judicial Board.
-If the student prefers a Board hearing, the Vice President will refer the case to the College Judicial Board.
-If the student prefers an administrative hearing, the Vice President will decide whether or not to honor the request or refer the case to the College Judicial Board.
+The student will have 48 hours from the conclusion of the pre-hearing conference to indicate whether they prefer an administrative or Judicial Board hearing.
+The Associate Dean or their designee may (1) hear and make a decision whether the individual(s) charged in the case has violated the College’s Student Code of Conduct; or (2) refer the case to the College Judicial Board.
+If the student prefers a Board hearing, the Associate Dean will refer the case to the College Judicial Board.
+If the student prefers an administrative hearing, the Associate Dean will decide whether or not to honor the request or refer the case to the College Judicial Board.

-- The Vice President will try to schedule judicial hearings so that they are held within two (2) weeks of the date of the pre- hearing conference between the student and the Vice President.
+- The Associate Dean will try to schedule judicial hearings so that they are held within two (2) weeks of the date of the pre-hearing conference between the student and the Associate Dean.
 (Official College vacation days and no class days are not included within this two-week period.)

-- A student desiring to change his/her original statement as to whether he/she violated the Student Code of Conduct may do so by meeting with the Vice President no later than 24 hours prior to the scheduled hearing.
+- A student desiring to change their original statement as to whether they violated the Student Code of Conduct may do so by meeting with the Associate Dean no later than 24 hours prior to the scheduled hearing.

 Charter of the College Judicial Board